Gurgaon: Demographics

 The Gurgaon city area has an estimated population of 876,969, according to the 2011 Census of India.

 Religion

 Hinduism is the most popular religion in Gurgaon, followed by Islam, Sikhism, and small numbers of Christian and Buddhist followers.
 Gurgaon has adherents of Hinduism, Sikhism, Islam, Buddhism, Jainism, Christianity and the Baháʼí Faith, among others.
 There are several places of worship for major religions, including mandirs, gurdwaras, mosques and churches.

 Sheetla Mata Mandir, located at the heart of Gurgaon, is a temple dedicated to the wife of Guru Dronacharya, Kripi.
 The temple hosts fairs and people come to seek blessings of Sheetla Mata, earlier known as Kripi.
 Sai Ka Aangan temple, spread over an area of 36,000 square feet, is dedicated to Shirdi Sai Baba and has a life size idol of him.

 At the time of the 2011 Census of India, 74.18% of the population spoke Hindi, 9.02% Haryanvi, 3.78% Punjabi, 3.59% Bengali and 1.95% Bhojpuri as their first language.

+Government and politics

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Gurugram Municipal Corporation reported total revenue receipts of ₹631 crore (US$76 million) and total expenditure of ₹577 crore (US$69 million) in 2022–23.
+Tax revenue accounted for about 29.2% of the total revenue, while the corporation received ₹155 crore in grants during the financial year.